JunioResende/JunioResende/README.md

 ## 📖 About

-Hello, my name is Junio, I'm 30 years old.
-I am a Systems Analyst and Developer | Technologist in Geoprocessing.
-Passionate about technology!
+Hello, my name is Junior, 30 years old.
+I'm a web developer.
+Graduated in Analysis and Development of Systems and Technology in Geoprocessing.
+I'm in love with Technology!

 ## 🚀 Skills 🔝